CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/primitives/sob/sob_software_architecture.md

 3. **Classify structural modality**
 4. **Extract structural‑adjacent hints**
    - operator
-   - domain
+   - domain (TP‑read‑only)
-   - tone
+   - tone (TP‑read‑only)
-   - constraint
+   - constraint (TP‑read‑only)
-   - discourse‑context
+   - discourse‑context (TP‑read‑only)
 5. **Form residue fragments**
 6. **Return structured TP + residue**

 No semantic interpretation.
 No intent inference.
 No meaning resolution.
+No identity resolution.
+No continuity enforcement.
+No drift detection.
+No routing.
+No commit logic.

 ### **3.2 Execution Flow**